Simply copy and paste the following command line in your terminal to create your first Strapi project.

 Every year brands raise the bar for improved user experiences.
 As standards rise, so do the expectations of your users.

 You can make use of a headless CMS and offer cutting-edge digital tailored experiences across any device.
 Thereby you ensure your features for user loyalty, e-commerce or product information offer the same omnichannel experience.
-Naturally, better user experience leads your users to become fans and advocates to your brand.
+Naturally, a better user experience leads your users to become fans and advocates of your brand.

-Another aspect, a headless CMSs can help answer to accessibility.
+Another aspect, headless CMSs can help answer to accessibility.
 A headless CMS can assist developers struggling with web accessibility to be compliant and offer a similar level of experience to all users.

 Instead of having content scattered on many different platforms and having to use tens of solutions just to get your content published, you can manage all of it from a single location.

 Headless CMSs help you to do that by making your content available in a universal format and centralizing content management.
 That way, you manage your content from a single, agnostic and neutral place.

 A headless CMS allows companies to try out new and additional channels without breaking or even touching existing and workable parts of the overall project.
-Risky channel tests become relatively benign and companies are able to move fast to take advantage of new opportunity.
+Risky channel tests become relatively benign and companies are able to move fast to take advantage of new opportunities.

 Microservices are a big evolution in modern software architecture.
 Internal and external services make up a system all connected via their APIs to your application.
 By doing that, you can quickly stitch together applications using many APIs.
-Not only is it often easier to do it that way, you can adopt expert solutions to get the best within their specific domains.
+Not only is it often easier to do it that way, but you can also adopt expert solutions to get the best within their specific domains.